 Where Rubber Soles Are Better

 Rubber soles are not suited to dress shoes.
-They are perfectly fine for a practical or exercise shoe worn with casual attire.
-Rubber can give you better slip resistance and is far hardier to the elements, but this comes at the cost of style.
+They’re perfectly fine for a practical or exercise shoe worn with casual attire.
+Rubber can give you better slip resistance and is far hardier to the elements, but this comes at the cost of the shoe’s style.

 If you want the best pair of dress shoes possible that convey superior style and quality from the moment they’re seen, then you need to get a pair with leather soles.
 A good pair of shoes could last you a lifetime, making the cost of resoling near negligible once the need eventually arises.
 Always look for leather.